tobias-weiss-ai-xr/opendesk-edu/docs/workflow.md

   - That the SQG was successfully executed upon the to-be merged state - it could be done explicitly or based on a `QA 'nightly develop'`
   - In case of `fix` changes that usually have no test automation, Changes have been verified by a member of the platform development team.
   - That the changes have been reviewed by at least two members of the platform development team, giving their approval on the Merge Request.
-- Merge points (from `docs`, `fix`, and `feat` branches): No additional activity on these merge points as the QA is ensured before the merge in the just-named branch types.
+- Merge points (from `docs`, `fix`, and `feat` branches): No additional activity on these merge points as the QA is ensured before the merge in the aforementioned branch types.

 ##### `docs`